postprintum/devcomrade/README.md

 - Simply use <kbd>Ctrl</kbd>+<kbd>V</kbd> for pasting plain, formatting-stripped text into any Windows application, system-wide.

-  By default, `DevComrade` now monitors Windows Clipboard for text with rich formatting (HTML, PDF, Word, etc.) and seamlessly replaces it with plain text, ready to be pasted.
+  By default, `DevComrade` now monitors Windows Clipboard for text with rich formatting (coming from HTML, RTF, PDF, Word documents etc.) and seamlessly replaces it with plain text, ready to be pasted anywhere.
 To achieve this, `DevComrade` uses [Win32 Clipboard Monitoring API](https://docs.microsoft.com/en-us/windows/win32/dataxchg/using-the-clipboard#monitoring-clipboard-contents).
 This behavior can be switched on/off with <kbd>Win</kbd>+<kbd>F10</kbd> menu or via the [`.config` file](https://github.com/postprintum/devcomrade/blob/main/DevComrade/App.config).
 - The new built-in Clipboard Notepad:
   - Press <kbd>Alt</kbd>+<kbd>Ins</kbd> to edit the clipboard text with DevComrade's built-in Notepad.
   - Press <kbd>Control</kbd>+<kbd>Enter</kbd> to close the built-in Notepad and save its content into the Clipboard.